Click green box for more information

 SATURDAY, MAY 11, 2024

-The Ontario County Master Gardener Plant Sale is happening at the Cornell Cooperative Extension front lawn at 480 North Main Street in Canandaigua on Saturday, May 11.
-Many of our members are MAster Gardeners.
+The Ontario County Master Gardener Plant Sale is happening at the Cornell Cooperative Extension front lawn at 480 North Main Street in Canandaigua on Saturday, May 11 from 8:30 - 11:30 AM.
+Many of our members are Master Gardeners.
 This is a great place to get plants for your own property.
+Both native and introduced/cultivars will be available.

 SATURDAY, MAY 18, 10 AM to NOON